Guntur: History

 The region was historically known for Buddhism; the first Kalachakra ceremony was performed by Gautama Buddha.
 Agastyeshwara temple is one of the oldest temples in the city; according to a local legend, Agastya built it in the Treta Yuga around a swayambhu linga.
 Inscriptions on the side of Naga Muchalinda, a sculpture unearthed in 2018 in the compound of the temple, are in Naga Lipi, an ancient script from the third century CE.
 Based on this discovery, Emani Sivanagi Reddy, archaeologist and Buddhist scholar believes this region served as a Buddhist site contemporary to Nagarjunakonda.

 The earliest reference to Guntur is found in inscriptions by Ammaraja I (922–929 CE), the Vengi Chalukyan king.
 According to an inscription in Sri Narasimha Swami temple at Ramachandra Agraharam, Tirumala Dasa Mahapatra—the local ruler of the Gajapathi king Kapileswara Gajapathi—gave donations to the temple of Mulastha Mallikarjuna Deva in 1485 CE.

 Prior to the British Raj, Guntur has been ruled by the Satavahanas, Andhra Ikshvakus, Vishnukundinas, Pallavas, Vengi Chalukyas, Kakatiya kings, Reddy kings, Gajapathi kings, and Vijayanagar kings, Nizams of Hyderabad, French India, and the British East India Company.
 The British East India Company took over the Kondaveedu Fort in 1788 and abandoned it in the early 19th century in favour of Guntur, which was made the headquarters of a district named after it.
 The district was abolished in 1859 and reconstituted in 1904.

 The city rapidly became a major market for agricultural produce from the surrounding countryside due to the opening of the railway link in 1890.
 The expansion continued post independence as well and was concentrated in what is now called New Guntur, with many urban areas such as Brodipet, Arundelpet and suburban areas like Pattabhipuram, Chandramoulinagar, Sitaramanagar, and Brindavan Gardens.
 In 2012, the city limits were expanded with the merger of surrounding ten villages, namely Nallapadu, Pedapalakaluru, Ankireddipalem, Adavitakkellapadu, Gorantla, Pothuru, Chowdavaram, Etukuru, Budampadu and Reddypalem.

-The High Court was setup in Guntur when Andhra State was formed.
+The High Court was set up in Guntur when Andhra State was formed.
 It was moved to Hyderabad after the formation of Andhra Pradesh.
 After the bifurcation of the state a new High Court is set up in the capital region of the residual state near Guntur.

 Guntur is the place of discovery of helium; they discovered this in 1869 from observations of the solar eclipse of 18 August 1868 by the French astronomer Pierre Janssen.
 Allen Olliver Becker's family from Guntur was among the survivors of the Titanic ship disaster.